AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 boolean flag, `isReviewBomb`, to the `MovieRating` model, which defaults to `false`.

-Of course, to properly verify any business logic that depends on this flag, you need to add new test cases - which also means adding new test data.
+Of course, to properly verify any business logic that depends on this flag, you need to add new test cases - which also means adding new test data with `isReviewBomb` set to `true`.
 Because a shared "given" is used, you might either edit existing instances or add new ones to the shared list.
 And this is where the frustration begins.
-Imagine the following scenario:
+Imagine the following
+scenario:

 1. You add a new `MovieRating` instance to the list and write a new test, then run the entire test suite.